pypa/pip-audit/README.md

 * `0`: No known vulnerabilities were detected.
 * `1`: One or more known vulnerabilities were found.

-Exit codes can be suppressed entirely with the `--suppress-exit-code` flag.

 ## Examples

 Audit dependencies for the current Python environment: